Moving to the Sunshine Coast? Here’s a NEWBIE Guide for Families!

-As you make your move to the Sunshine Coast, don’t forget to follow Families Magazine on Facebook or subscribe to our newsletter to get updates on things to do in Brisbane, on the Gold Coast, the Sunshine Coast and across your new state.
+As you make your move to the Sunshine Coast, remember to follow Families Magazine on Facebook or subscribe to our newsletter to get updates on things to do in Brisbane, on the Gold Coast, the Sunshine Coast and across your new state.
 We’ve got everything you need to know about dining out, getting out and staying in on the Sunshine Coast and beyond.
 If you are planning on being on the Sunshine Coast for Christmas, check out our Christmas Day lunch restaurant guide.

 Thinking about other parts of South East Queensland?
 Read our guides.

 - Moving to the Gold Coast

 - Moving to the Gold Coast Hinterland